AI on devices versus data centers: What Canadian leaders need to know now

 Jan 9, 2026

-Why the argument is credible
+Why the argument holds weight

-Where on‑device fits (today)
+Where on-device fits today

 Sensitive notes: client or patient-side triage where data must not transit external clouds.

-Where cloud still wins (for now)
+Where cloud remains superior (for now)

-Large‑context reasoning over big corpora.
+Large-context reasoning over extensive datasets.

-Burst capacity for spikes (earnings days, incidents).
+Burst capacity for quick surges (earnings days, incidents).

 Architecture options: hybrid, not binary

-Device‑first, cloud‑assist
+Device-first, cloud-support

-Cache embeddings locally; sync encrypted summaries when online.
+Store embeddings locally; sync encrypted summaries when online.

 Edge/VPC inference